memzlol69/esx_treasurehunt/README.md

 - State management

 However, you should:
-2. Add logging (GiveReward)
+1. Adjust/add logging (handleReward)
-3. Configure rate limiting based on your server's needs
+2. Configure rate limiting based on your server's needs
-4. Add proper cleanup for disconnected players
+3. Add proper cleanup for disconnected players

 ## Support